leorbs/airco2ntrol/README.md

 Until this Repository gets officially released in the HACS, you can add it manually by adding the "https://github.com/leorbs/airco2ntrol" repository to the custom repositories of your HACS.
-After that follow step 2 from the "Manual" section below.
+After that follow from step 2 from the "Manual" section below.

 ### Manual
 1. Upload the `custom_components/airco2ntrol` folder to your `custom_components` folder (using Samba or FTP addons).